Checking your implants is important.

 Since physical exam of the breast isn’t all that reliable for this purpose, and can miss issues, we instead rely on imaging of the breast, with either ultrasound or MRI.
 Both are very accurate for detecting implant issues.

-If your implants are more than 6-7 years old, we recommend ultrasound screening of the implant.
+If your implants are more than 5 years old, we recommend ultrasound screening of the implant.
 This can be easily done at the time of a mammogram, or with our in-office service.
-Dr. Fiala performsultrasound follow-up of breast implants at no additional charge for all of his implant patients.
+Dr. Fiala offers ultrasound follow-up of breast implants at no additional charge for all of his implant patients.

 If you are concerned about your implants, suspect a rupture, had trauma to the breast, or notice a change in the shape, size or feel of the breasts, you can be screened in our Altamonte Springs office to help determine if your implants are intact or not.
 Additional testing may be necessary, if Dr. Fiala sees something on the scan that might require a surgery.

 Although the current generation of breast implants are strong and durable, and are able to withstand tremendous pressures when new, they do not last a lifetime.
-After 7 to 8 years, implant shells (the outer layer) can weaken, and the shell can begin to tear.
-Currently, the FDA recommends MRI imaging of silicone breast implants at years 3, 5, and 7 after surgery; but, this is often too early to pick up most implant problems.
-And getting approval of the MRI from an insurance company can be a hassle.
+The average duration of a silicone gel breast implant is 12-14 years.
+Currently, the FDA recommends either ultrasound or MRI imaging of silicone breast implants, beginning at year 5 after surgery, then every 2 years thereafter.

 High-Resolution Ultrasound (HRUS) has been shown to be a good alternative to MRI to monitor the condition of breast implants.
 It’s convenient, and gives our patients peace of mind and reassurance.